RayminQAQ/Japanese-Learning-Tools/README.md

 # Japanese Hiragana Practice

 A web-based tool for practicing Japanese Hiragana characters.
 Made in HTML,CSS,JS.
-For the purpose of learning Japanese.
-This tool randomly generates Hiragana characters and prompts you to provide the corresponding Romanized pronunciation.
+For the purpose of learning Japanese, this tool randomly generates Hiragana characters and prompts you to provide the corresponding Romanized pronunciation.

 ## Features